chickenn00dle/git-sandbox/README.md

-# A repo for learning Git
+# Git Sandbox

+This repo is a simple sandbox for experimenting with git features.